cent664/Computer-Vision/README.md

 # Computer-Vision
-Assignments from Computer Vision (6680)
+Assignments and final project on Computer Vision (6680)